 Safety – in studies, Rosehip powder did not have the side effects associated with other pain medications, including constipation and drowsiness.
 Again, check with your doctor first.

 This powerful combo is quite popular among arthritis “veterans” and most people have heard about it or tried it.

-A few studies have proven a significant pain relieving effect for osteoarthritis as well as rheumatoid arthritis.
-(Source)
+A few studies have proven a significant pain-relieving effect for osteoarthritis as well as rheumatoid arthritis.

-Glucosamine and Chondroitin are naturally occurring forms of sugar that are believed to help the body repair damaged joint cartilage to improve joint movement and flexibility.
+Glucosamine and Chondroitin are naturally occurring forms of sugar that can help your body repair damaged joint cartilage to improve joint movement and flexibility.

-Safety – If you have diabetes, do not use this supplement because it can raise blood sugar levels.
-Consult with your doctor before taking any supplement.
+Safety – if you have diabetes, do not use this supplement because it can raise blood sugar levels.
+Consult with your doctor before taking any supplements.

 A few studies have found that aromatherapy has major effects on decreasing pain and depression levels in arthritis patients.

 For example, this study found the following essential oils to be most effective: Lavender oil, marjoram, eucalyptus, rosemary, and peppermint blended in proportions of 2:1:2:1:1.

 They were mixed with carrier oil composed of almond (45%), apricot (45%), and jojoba oil (10%), and they were diluted to 1.5% after blending.

 👉 How to Use – instead of trying to make an aromatherapy formula on your own, you can try an aromatherapy pain-relieving cream.